 August 25- October 11, 2022

-visit axleart.com for locations and hours
+visit axleart.com for

 Since 2012, Santa Fe’s mobile artspace has been traveling across the state of New Mexico working on a statewide photographic portrait project, E Pluribus Unum.
 The mobile gallery is outfitted as a mobile black and white photography studio.
 Visitors bring an object of personal significance and sit for a portrait, holding their special object.